Program Site: Boğaziçi University is located on the hills of the Bosphorus and overlooks the Asian continent from the shores of Europe.

 Activities and Other Program Features: ACCENT Istanbul, a study abroad service provider, provides a comprehensive 10-day orientation program, housing coordination and other services.
-The orientation program includes lessons in survival Turkish, lectures on Turkish history and culture, walking tours of diverse areas of the city, group meals to become acquainted with Turkish cuisine, and a weekend trip to Gallipoli, Troy and Assos.
-BU student clubs range from ballroom dancing to mountaineering to photography.
+The orientation program includes lessons in survival Turkish, lectures on Turkish history and culture, walking tours of diverse areas of the city, and group meals to become acquainted with Turkish cuisine.
+Boğaziçi student clubs range from ballroom dancing to mountaineering to photography.
 Extracurricular sports include aerobics, aikido, basketball, fencing, soccer, rowing, volleyball, and swimming, among others.
 There is major sports complex on the Uçaksavar Campus.
 The Hisar Campus houses an indoor swimming pool and a gym.

 Estimated Semester Cost: